 Supporters of the legislation - the Stop Online Piracy Act (SOPA) - say action is needed to stop online piracy and copyright infringement.
 There is a similar bill called the Protect Intellectual Property Act (PIPA) in the US Senate.
 Both laws are designed to stop the illegal download of copyrighted material or content from the internet or activities that infringe US intellectual property rights.
+But opponents say the proposed laws curb freedom of speech and threaten the internet itself.
 La justice américaine ferme le site de téléchargement Megaupload.
 Save the Internet - the pressure is working!
 1,977,460 have signed.

 Help us get to 3,500,000 Update: 22 January 2012 US Senate leaders are backing away from a vote this week!
 But they're refusing to kill the bill, hoping our pressure will die down.
 Let's show them they're wrong.
 Posted: 18 January 2012Today could be the day we save the free Internet.
 Megaupload.com Charged With Piracy Violations, Shut Down By Feds.
 WELLINGTON, New Zealand (AP) — New Zealand police raided several homes and businesses linked to the founder of Megaupload.com, a giant Internet file-sharing site shut down by U.S. authorities, on Friday and seized guns, millions of dollars, and nearly $5 million in luxury cars, officials said.